John Chaisson: Early life

 Born 27 September 1916, in Swampscott, Massachusetts.
 He graduated from Swampscott High School in 1934.
-He received his BA degree upon graduation from Harvard College in June 1939, then attended Boston College Law School for one year.
+He completed a BA at Harvard College (June 1939) and attended Boston College Law School for one year.

 Military career

 He enlisted in the United States Marine Corps Reserve in October 1940, and was assigned to the Officer Candidates School, Marine Corps Schools, Quantico, Virginia.
 He was appointed a Second lieutenant in the Marine Corps Reserve on 20 February 1941, and was commissioned in the regular Marine Corps on 4 August 1941.

 At the outbreak of World War II, Lieutenant Chaisson was a battery officer with the 1st Battalion, 11th Marines, serving at Parris Island, South Carolina and New River, North Carolina.

-Embarking with his unit for the Pacific area in April 1942, he saw combat in the Guadalcanal, New Guinea, New Britain and Peleliu campaigns.
+His unit deployed in April 1942 and saw combat at Guadalcanal, New Guinea, New Britain and Peleliu campaigns.
 He was awarded the Legion of Merit with Combat "V" for outstanding service as Plans and Training Officer of the 1st Battalion, 11th Marines, 1st Marine Division, during the seizure of the Peleliu Airfield.
 He also earned the Bronze Star medal with Combat "V" for meritorious service as Artillery Observer of the 1st Battalion, 11th Marines, in action on Cape Gloucester, New Britain.
 He was promoted to Major in May 1943.

 He returned to the United States in November 1944, and the following month was assigned to Marine Corps Schools, Quantico, where he completed the Instructors' Orientation Course and later served as Officer in Charge of the Course and Academic Inspector until April 1948.

-Following this assignment, he departed the United States in June 1948 for Tsingtao, China, where he served as Assistant Chief of Staff, G-1, and Public Information Officer of Fleet Marine Force, Western Pacific, until March 1949.
+Following this assignment, he deployed in June 1948 for Tsingtao, China, where he served as Assistant Chief of Staff, G-1, and Public Information Officer of Fleet Marine Force, Western Pacific, until March 1949.
 After a brief assignment with the 1st Marine Division at Camp Pendleton, California, he joined the Naval Reserve Officers Training Corps unit at Tufts College, Medford, Massachusetts, for a two-year tour as Officer Instructor.
 While serving as Officer Instructor, he was promoted to Lieutenant colonel in January 1951.